Boulder shooting suspect charged with using large magazine

 Boulder shooting suspect charged with using large magazineNew

-DENVER (AP) — Local prosecutors in Colorado have filed over 40 more felony charges against a man charged with killing 10 people at a Boulder supermarket last month, including for allegedly using a large capacity magazine banned by state lawmakers in response to recent mass shootings.
-The court document outlining the new charges filed Wednesday lists 19 new victims, including 11 law enforcement officers, that 21-year-old Ahmad Al Aliwi Alissa is accused of attempting to kill during the attack.
-Some victims have more than one count of attempted first-degree murder associated with them.
-Alissa’s defense has said he suffers from “mental illness” but hasn’t offered any details.
+DENVER (AP) — Colorado prosecutors have filed over 40 more felony charges against the man charged with killing 10 people at a Boulder supermarket last month.
+The new charges allegations that 21-year-old Ahmad Al Aliwi Alissa used a large capacity magazine that was banned by state lawmakers in 2013 in response to mass shootings.
+The court document outlining the new charges filed Wednesday also lists 19 new victims, including 11 law enforcement officers.
+He is accused of attempting to kill them during the attack.
+Alissa’s defense lawyer has said he suffers from mental illness but hasn’t offered any details.
+Boulder’s district attorney plans discuss the case Thursday with reporters.